nostubs/nostubs.github.io/_posts/2018-01-25-integration-testing-done-right.md

 });
 {% endhighlight %}

+So how do we feel about this test?

+### The Good

+Well, it's pretty easy to set up!
+And it should be reliable.
+Because of its simplicity (and the fact that it's not making any network requests), there aren't really any obvious sources of flakiness or non-determinism.
+We're creating a mock client, but we're still testing the functionality of our app and we can write separate unit tests for the client.

+### The Bad

 What's wrong with this test?
-Well, for starters, it mocks out an entire class.
+Well, for starters, it mocks out an entire class, violating our first goal for these tests.
 We have no guarantee that our mock client actually behaves like our real client.
+(I'd like this test more if we were using, say, TypeScript, or some other strongly typed language, which would allow us to create a stricter mock.)

-Sure, we can (and probably should) test the real class separately with a unit test, but the point of the tests we're writing is to cover the end-to-end functionality of `Middleman`.
+Still, the point of the tests we're writing is to cover the end-to-end functionality of production `Middleman`.
+This test falls short in that regard.
 Back to the drawing board.

 ## Option 2: Nock O'Clock